lussoluca/typesense_drupal/README.md

 `/admin/config/search/search-api/add-index`

-and replace Search API datatypes with Typesense datatypes (for example `string` becomes `Typesense: string`).
+and replace Search API datatype with Typesense datatype (for example `string` becomes `Typesense: string`).

 6. Configure the Typesense Schema processor at